ruotianluo/ruotianluo.github.io/_posts/2016-08-03-densecap-detection.markdown

 ---
 layout: post
 title: "Detection using Densecap"
 excerpt: "Densecap provides a similar framework of faster-rcnn which however produces captions for each region.
-I modify it to make it a faster-rcnn"
+I modify it to make it a faster-rcnn."
-date: 2016-08-03 01:50:40 -0500
+date: 2016-08-03 22:50:40 -0500
 comments: true
 ---